barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 To prevent this, specify a background tensor diffusivity with the `-f` option to `antsApplyTransforms`.
 For example, `-f 0.0007` will replace background (any voxel that is all zeros) with an isotropic DT where each eigenvalue is 0.0007.
 If your b-values are in the usual units of s / mm^2 , then this ought to create a DT with similar mean diffusivity to those in the brain GM / WM.
 If your b-values are in different units, scale accordingly.
 Alternatively, you could use a larger value to simulate interpolation with CSF, which presumably surrounds the brain.

 Another option is to mask the DT image more generously in the native space, and then apply a tighter brain mask after warping to structural space, so that the voxels interpolated with zero voxels will be removed.
+Lastly, nearest-neighbor interpolation avoids this issue entirely, though results may be less accurate within the brain.